satoshinakacodeo/Binance.US-Bitcoin-Trading-Grid-Bot/README.md

 # Binance.US-Bitcoin-Trading-Grid-Bot
 Trading Bitcoin involves risk.
 The author of the program is not responsible for any losses you may incur.

-There may be bugs in the code!
-I appreciate any fixes or improvement suggestions.
+There is a bug in the code that causes the grid to break down over time.
+There should always be 200 orders open.

+Over time I notice the total number of open orders drop and I am not sure what is causing it or how to prevent it.

+Can stress test the code by making the grid size very small.
+I don't see any exceptions being thrown.

+I will pay $50 USD in DOGE to the first person to fix this code so it maintains 200 open orders indefinetly.

 I created this python program because I could not find any free options.
-I had to either pay a monthly fee, or per trade!
+I had to either pay a monthly fee, or per trade.

-It did take significant effort on my part mostly since I had not written a computer program in about 20 years!

 I am offering it online for free because I think others may find it helpful.